 - Integrated development environment – features and functionality of multi-channel (mobile apps, web, and wearable) and multi-platform (OSs and devices.)

 - Seamless integration of core mobile backend services such as offline synchronization, geo-location services, push notifications, token management, authentication, and certification, etc.

 - Integration of mobile app development lifecycle management tools that contain architecture design, development, testing, deployment, and support.

 Most of the enterprises rely on their IT service providers for the mobile app development and maintenance as they need to focus on core business operations.
 But, don’t trust anyone blindly.
-The mobile app development company might suggest you a set of technologies in which they have proven expertise.
+The mobile app development company might suggest a set of technologies in which they have proven expertise.
 Use of such technologies increases your overall investment and may not serve your business needs.
-In order to select suitable technologies, you have to consider following aspects.
+In order to select a suitable mobile app tech stack, you have to consider the following aspects.

 Content Delivery Network (CDN)

 Business expansion from local to global space is one of the key purposes of mobile app development.
 If you host your mobile app on a local server, then you may not achieve your milestones.
 Local servers take too long to respond to global requests.

 Let’s assume; your mobile app is hosted on a local server in California.
 A customer from Japan visits the app.
 In such cases, the request travels through the continents to get the request server that increases the loading time by 3-5 seconds and even more.
 This amount of time is enough for a user to leave your mobile app.